n3ttl3t/CV/README.md

 **Freelance animator (2012 to 2017)**
 *Direction, storyboarding, animating*

 Pitching on music videos meant I had to quickly visualise and communicate the essence of the project, and then find the most effective way to execute.
 This including researching aesthetics, tools, and techniques.
+I'm adept at using creative softwares for 2d and 3d art.

 Highlight - Having a film of mine screened at Manchester Gallery, scored by a live seventeen piece orchestra.